-Apply: Program the 'brain' of a QuestionBot app to decide how it will answer questions, and learn how to test and troubleshoot your code.
+Apply: Program the "brain" of a QuestionBot app to decide how it will answer questions, and learn how to test and troubleshoot your code.

-QuestionBot app project (pages 138-150)
+QuestionBot app project (pages 138-151)

-Think about the iPhone UI.
-So far, you've built apps from basic UI elements and learned how to create the logic behind the UI.
-With ColourMix, you'll learn how to build an interactive app that has controls such as buttons and switches.
+Think about the iPhone user interface (UI).
+So far, you've built apps from basic UI elements and learnt how to create the logic behind the UI.
+With ColorMix, you'll learn how to build an interactive app that has controls, such as buttons and switches.
 More importantly, you'll learn how to connect those visual UI elements to Swift code so they work the way you want them to.
-To do this, you'll learn about defining your own customised types with properties and methods, using instances of types, and collecting data in arrays.
-In the end, you'll have ColourMix, an app that generates all the colours of the rainbow - and more - by mixing red, green and blue.
+To do this, you'll learn about defining your own custom types with properties and methods, using instances of types, and collecting data in arrays.
+By the end, you'll have ColorMix, an app that generates all the colours of the rainbow - and more - by mixing red, green and blue.

-Learn about organising data, experiment with defining methods and properties for a customised type, and work with arrays in Xcode playgrounds.
+Learn about organising data, experiment with defining methods and properties for a custom type, and work with arrays in Xcode playgrounds.